 She has also appeared on various BBC radio and television programmes talking about Pteridomania, and architectural history.

-During her PhD research on George Oatley in the 1990s, Sarah came across Eveline Dew Blacker, who was articled to him.
-Eveline (1884–1956) was one of the earliest female architects in the country, and Bristol’s first.
+Sarah is currently writing a biography of architect Eveline Dew Blacker (1884–1956), one of the earliest female architects in the country, and Bristol’s first.
 She was also the first female architect to win a competition to design a war memorial – the Bristol cenotaph – in 1931.
-Sarah is currently writing a biography of Eveline.
+On Saturday 21 May 2016 Sarah was very pleased to unveil a Clifton and Hotwells Improvement Society plaque to Eveline on her former home, 20 Victoria Square.